 thembi soddell

-Dr Thembi Soddell (b.1980) is a sound artist, electroacoustic composer and practice-based researcher, whose work is focused on representing and understanding the felt mental impact of trauma, emotional distress and so-called mental illness through the intensity of abstract, acousmatic sound.
-Their 2018 album Love Songs is streaming at Self-Titled Magazine and an audio paper discussing the concepts behind its making is on Liquid Architecture’s online journal Disclaimer.
-They completed their PhD at RMIT University in 2019, and a paper discussing their practice-based research methods has been published in Organised Sound.
+Their 2018 album Love Songs, which explored the invisible impact of emotional abuse in intimate relationships, is streaming at Self-Titled Magazine and an audio paper discussing the concepts behind its making is on Liquid Architecture’s online journal Disclaimer.
+They completed their PhD, titled ‘A Dense Mass of Indecipherable Fear: The Experiential (Non)Narration of Trauma and Madness through Acousmatic Sound’ at RMIT University in 2019, and a paper discussing their practice-led research methods has been published in Organised Sound.

 If you would like infrequent updates on Thembi’s activities, please subscribe to their mailing list: